Citigroup lifts Barclays PLC [BCS] price estimate. Who else is bullish?

-Barclays PLC [NYSE: BCS] surged by $0.02 during the normal trading session on Monday and reaching a high of $7.185 during the day while it closed the day at $7.16.
+Barclays PLC [NYSE: BCS] loss -1.70% on the last trading session, reaching $7.50 price per share at the time.
 The company report on October 28, 2022 that Barclays Bank PLC Announces Commencement of Cash Tender Offer and Consent Solicitation.

 Sponsored